Logicify/mautic-advanced-templates-bundle/README.md

     Your template TWIG goes here....
     {% END_TWIG_BLOCK %}
     ```
-* Reusable TWIG snippets could be loaded form Dynamic content entities.
+* Reusable TWIG snippets could be loaded form Dynamic Content entities.
 * TWIG extended with some useful functions and filters (see below).

 ## Installation